 Where are you in the process?

-Chuck: We’ve almost completed the whole series.
-Murder on Killimanjaro will be released later this year and I am so excited to be able to offer a complete series of books.
+Chuck: The whole series is complete.
+The list of the books in order are Murder on Everest, Abandoned on Everest, Murder on Elbrus, Murder on Puncak Jaya, Murder on Aconcagua, Murder on Vinson Massif and Murder on Kilimanjaro.
+I’m toying around with the idea of doing one more novel.
+I am so excited to be able to offer a complete series of books.
 I couldn’t be prouder of how the series has turned out.

 Where will it all end?